minozzi/minozzi.github.io/projects.md

 "Thrasymachus' Blush: Between the Science of Reason and the Politics of Emotion."
 With Michael Neblo

-"The Value-Added of Public Deliberation."
+"Testing the Value-Added of Public Deliberation."
 With Ryan Kennedy, Kevin Esterling,  Michael Neblo, & Ryan Jewell

 ---